kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 make it easier to discover, explore, digest, combine and reuse the collective knowledge in the community, and the underlying graph could be made available to the larger community for querying and exploration[^6].

-At Kùzu, we are motivated by the goal of helping developers more easily use graphs in their applications, so we embarked upon the CDKG challenge by tackling each of the three stages of the Graph RAG pipeline listed above.
+At Kuzu, we are motivated by the goal of helping developers more easily use graphs in their applications, so we embarked upon the CDKG challenge by tackling each of the three stages of the Graph RAG pipeline listed above.